 Read More: Things To Do in Venice

-In the afternoon:
+In the Afternoon:

 Take the Vesperatto to Murano

-Instead of spending your afternoon shopping, as completely tempting as that may be, getting away from Venice may actually be the best way to spend your afternoon in Venice!
+Instead of spending your afternoon shopping, as completely tempting as that may be, getting away from the main island of Venice may actually be the best way to spend your afternoon in Venice!
 The island of Murano, kind of like a district of Venice, is about a 30 minute ferry ride from the Grand Canal.
 You will have to take the Verperatto in order to get there, but it is so completely worth it.
 If you only have 24 hours in Venice, you should still make visiting this tiny island a priority.

 Have you ever heard of Murano glass?
-Well Murano is actually considered the birth-place of blown glass.
+Well, Murano is actually considered the birthplace of blown glass.
 In Murano, you will immediately be bombarded with shop after shop of extraordinary blown glass art.
 It will immediately seem that every single person on the island makes blown glass because of the sheer quantity in the shops.
 You can find anything from tiny ornaments to HUGE art sculptures made purely of this fragile, colored glass.